-The 2021 San Diego Writing Workshop is a two-day Live Online Conference on May 14-15, 2021.
-There will be no in-person event this year.
+The 2022 San Diego Writing Workshop is a two-day Live Online Conference on November 11-12, 2022.
+Registration is now open for 2022.

 We understand that an Online Conference may be new to some attendees, but do not worry.
 It is quite easy to do, and we will have detailed steps on what to do and when.
-(To hear feedback from attendees who have joined us through WDW online events from 2020 events, click here and see what other happy writers have to say.
+(To hear feedback from attendees who have joined us through WDW online events from 2020-2021 events, click here and see what other happy writers have to say.

 OUR NEW ONLINE CONFERENCE – WHAT TO UNDERSTAND FOR ATTENDEES

-How classes work: We send you an e-mail, and on May 14-15, you open the email, click on a link, and log in to our “Classroom.”
+How classes work: We send you an e-mail, and on November 11-12, 2022, you open the email, click on a link, and log in to our “Classroom.”
 At that point, you are IN the conference with all other attendees—watching speakers teach classes on your screen.
 Then faculty members will be able to teach over the computer and speak directly to you.
 There is a Chat Box where you can type your questions at any time.
 For the workshop, our policy is that no question goes unanswered.
 That means if you type in a question and the presenter runs out of time to address all questions, those questions get answered following the event and emailed out to everyone.
 Here is the current lineup of classes (note that times may change, but the classes are confirmed):

 Classes are recorded (and this is amazing news)!
 With an in-person conference, attendees would miss snippets of classes because they leave the classroom to pitch, or make a phone call, or anything else.
-But the 10 classes happening May 14-15 are all recorded, which means we will send the days’ recording following the event.
+But the 10 classes happening November 11-12, 2022 are all recorded, which means we will send the days’ recording following the event.
 You can watch classes as many times as you want during the next six months.
 This is an exciting new element that we couldn’t include before.
 Also, we will be sending out all handouts for all classes to attendees in advance.